 Backyard poultry ownership laws and regulations vary by city, county, and neighborhood.
 Some cities and homeowner’s associations have specific rules about chicken ownership, whereas other cities permit chicken ownership with no limitations on the number or type of chickens.
 It is important to know the regulations and to keep peace with the neighborhood about owning poultry.

 It is crucial to fence in backyard poultry to keep them at home and to protect them.
 Domestic chickens are easy prey for predators such as cats, dogs, skunks, hawks, and foxes.
-The fencing should extend into the ground at least a foot to prevent predators such as raccoons and foxes from digging under the fencing.
-Water holes and vegetation should be avoided around the coop, because they encourage waterfowl, insects, rodents, and other vermin to the area, which can harm poultry and spread disease.
+The fencing should extend into the ground at least a foot to prevent predators such as raccoons and foxes from digging under it.
+Water holes and vegetation should be avoided around the coop, because they encourage wild waterfowl, insects, rodents, and other vermin to the area, which can harm poultry and spread disease.
 It is wise to cover the top of the enclosure to protect the birds from predators that fly or climb, as well as to prevent exposure to wild fowl that may transmit disease.

 Overcrowding should be avoided; space allocation must consider and allow for growth of the birds.
 Enough indoor space should be available to prevent overcrowding during inclement weather.
 The type of bird will help determine the type of housing.
 Most breeds of chickens are hardy, although meat-type birds are usually sturdier than egg layers.
 Show breeds often do not have hybrid vigor and require heated or cooled housing.
-Minimum space requirements should be determined not only by size of bird but also for activity levels.
+Minimum space requirements should be determined not only by size of bird but also by activity levels.
 However, in general, laying hens and larger chickens need a minimum of 1.5–2 sq ft of space inside and 8–10 sq ft in outside runs.
 Ducks and geese need much more space, 3–6 sq ft inside and 15–18 in outside runs.

 Floor type is an important consideration in building a coop, and owners need to be cognizant about how to work with various materials.
 Putting the birds on dirt is cheap and easy, but manure is hard to remove and can become a muddy mess without proper maintenance.
 When the soil gets wet or contaminated, the dirt must be tilled and new soil added after topdressing the old dirt with lime or bleach to prevent parasite and microbial overgrowth.
 Wood is another option, but it must be in good condition, because old wood may rot and harbor pathogens, and exposed splinters can result in injuries.
 In addition, wood should not be treated, because chemicals such as lead can be harmful to birds.
 Concrete flooring is the best for permanent coops, because it is easy to clean, impervious to vermin, and a good barrier to predators.
 However, it is the most expensive and takes the most effort to maintain.

 The biggest expense in raising poultry is the cost of feed.
 However, good feed is a sound investment, because unbalanced diets will reduce performance levels and may result in nutritional diseases.
 Common issues in backyard flocks are insufficient water quality or amount, prolonged storage and degradation of vitamins and minerals, dilution of balanced and complete nutrition with scratch or supplemental feed, and feeding diets for the wrong life stage.
 Poultry require 1.5–3.5 parts water for every 1 part of feed consumed (up to 5–6 times for waterfowl) and require more in hot weather.
 Poultry will not consume feed if the amount of water is inadequate, which can lead to serious health problems.
-Poultry owners also have to consider the possibility of bacteria (eg, coliforms) and other contaminants in the water, including arsenic, calcium, chlorine, copper, fluorine, iron, lead, magnesium, mercury, nitrates, nitrites, sodium, sulfate, and zinc.
+Poultry owners also have to consider the possibility of bacteria (eg. coliforms) and other contaminants in the water, including arsenic, calcium, chlorine, copper, fluorine, iron, lead, magnesium, mercury, nitrates, nitrites, sodium, sulfate, and zinc.

 Owners should be advised to purchase quality feed, store it correctly (avoid temperature extremes to prevent vitamins and minerals from denaturing), and use it within the expiration date.
-Feed should be stored in a dry, cool area to avoid vitamins from breaking down and to prevent mold/fungal growth.
+Feed should be stored in a dry, cool area to keep vitamins from breaking down and to prevent mold/fungal growth.
 Using a black light to check for fluorescence in corn grains is a quick way to screen for harmful mycotoxins.
 If poultry owners wish to mix their own feed, the most common range of inclusion for a vitamin/mineral premix would be 3–10 pounds of premix per ton of feed.
-Most feed and premixes are available in large quantities and expire in 3–6 mo (as short as 2 mo in the summer), and poultry owners need to be aware of the dangers of feeding old and improperly stored feed.
+Most feed and premixes are available in large quantities and expire in 3–6 months (as short as 2 months in the summer), and poultry owners need to be aware of the dangers of feeding old and improperly stored feed.

-Using commercial broiler breeds in a backyard setting is strongly discouraged, because these birds need to be on very strict feed restriction to avoid metabolic disease.
-Birds with access to outdoors will supplement their diet by foraging and eating insects.
+Using commercial broiler breeds in a backyard setting is strongly discouraged, because these birds need to be on a very strict feed restriction to avoid metabolic disease.
+Birds with access to the outdoors will supplement their diet by foraging and eating insects.
 In addition, many poultry owners choose to supplement their birds’ diet with table scraps and scratch grains.
 Scratch should not be overfed, because it may cause the birds not to eat a balanced diet.
 Fat scraps should be avoided also, because they promote fatty liver and acute death from liver rupture.
 Although foraging behavior may be desired, the birds should still receive most of their diet from a balanced, complete ration.

 Thus, one of the most common problems seen in mixed-age flocks is urolithiasis (gout).
-Causes of gout include infectious bronchitis virus, feeding excessive levels of sodium bicarbonate, mycotoxicosis, and more often, feeding a high-calcium (adult layer) diet to an immature bird.
+Causes of gout include infections leading to kidney damage (eg, infectious bronchitis virus), feeding excessive levels of sodium bicarbonate, mycotoxicosis, high protein diets, and more often, feeding a high-calcium (adult layer) diet to an immature bird.
 Diets for growing birds (pre-lay) are typically 0.8%–1.2% calcium, whereas laying birds require 3.5%–6% calcium because of the nutritional demand for laying eggs (a typical egg requires ~2 g of calcium).
 However, it is important for adult layers to have adequate calcium to avoid osteoporosis (cage-layer fatigue) and thin-shelled eggs.